monimoyd/EndGameAssignment/README.md

 ## b.
 Training is very slow:
 Initially I tried CPU version of pytorch, I found it was taking very long time to train.
 So, I installed latest version of CUDA, CUDNN, Nvidia drivers and installed GPU version of pytorch, after that I saw significant improvement in performance

-## b.
-Car is circling same place (Ghoomar Effect):
+## c.
+Car is circling same place (Ghumar Effect):
 For this is one of common issue that I also encountered.
-When it happens the action value of  rotation, velocity become either near 5 and -5 and it stays there.
+When it happens the action value of  rotation, velocity become either near 5 and -5 and it stays there, it is like car is performing Ghumar dance (https://en.wikipedia.org/wiki/Ghoomar) .
 I  think this can happen when there are not enough random samples to explore and during training samples are taken from replay buffer which are fed Policy Network and Policy Network has not learnt yet.
 Here are a things I tried to overcome Ghoomar Effect

 ### a.
 I have taken 10000 random experiences initially and even after that also I used exploration factor epsilon initialized to 0.9 and reduce it by 0.05 very episode till it reaches 0.2.
 This ensures replay buffer always have enough random experiences in buffer